Free Curves on Varieties: Definition of curve connectedness: Free morphisms

-Hence if the dimension of $X$ is at least $3$, a general deformation of a $2$-free morphism is an embedding into $X$.
-We will see (Theorem \ref{rfreeiffample}) that in fact this holds for any free morphism too.
-From \cite{kollar} $II.3.2$, if a family of curves mapping to a variety has a member which is free over $g$, then the locus of all such curves in this family is open.
+A result of Koll\'ar (\cite[II$.1.8$]{kollar}) implies that if the dimension of $X$ is at least $3$, a general deformation of a $2$-free morphism is an embedding into $X$.
+We will see (Theorem \ref{rfreeiffample}) that if the genus of $C$ is at least one, this holds for any free morphism too.
+From \cite[II$.3.2$]{kollar}, if a family of curves mapping to a variety has a member which is free over $g$, then the locus of all such curves in this family is open.

-\n There is another type of positive curve one can consider for a smooth projective variety $X$, namely $f:C\to X$ such that $f^*\sT_X$ is ample.
-Note that such a curve automatically has $\sN_{C/X}$ ample as in Lemma \ref{defnamplecurve} since the quotient of an ample bundle is ample in the following short exact sequence \eqn{ 0\to \sT_C\to f^*\sT_X\to \sN_{C/X}\to 0. } We will prove that the existence of a curve of genus $g\geq1$ such that $f^*\sT_X$ is ample is in fact equivalent to the existence of a free curve of the same genus.